CamWeil/MATH4610/softwaremanual/18sqgauss.md

    **Input:** There are inputs needed for the size of the matrix and the elements of the matrix.
 These inputs are both prompted for at the beginning of the routine.

-   **Output:** This routine simply performs Gaussian elimination on a matrix until it is in row echelon form, which is then given as the output.
+   **Output:** This routine simply performs Gaussian elimination on a square matrix until it is in row echelon form, which is then given as the output.
 For example:

         Enter matrix size: 3
         Enter matrix element a11: 1